REHAB: REDEFINED

 For our clients who have chronic pain:

 We take into account the complex interplay of biological, psychological, and social factors that influence a person’s experience of pain.
-We use a biopsychosocial approach to helping our clients and call these factors your BPS bubbles.
 Read More

 The Biological bubble includes physical factors such as genetics, sleep, joint mechanics, medical conditions, nociceptive threshold, hormones, and more that may be contributing to a person’s pain.